tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

 .. figure:: images/all_restrained_detail.jpg

 Of course, right now all the restraints look completely satisfied - because of course they are, since the working and reference models are identical.
 That's about to change.
-Zoom out so you can see the whole model, set the mask radius back to 5 or 6 Angstroms, and switch back to spotlight mode (bottom right button).
+Zoom out so you can see the whole model, and switch back to spotlight mode (using the button on the ISOLDE ribbon menu).
 Now, select the whole model:

-`sel #4`__
+`sel #1`__

-__ cxcmd:sel\ \#4
+__ cxcmd:sel\ \#1

 \... and you're ready to start a simulation running.
-If you're not running on a machine with a high-end GPU (ideally, a GTX 1060 or better), you might want to set the "Sim Fidelity" mode to "Quick" using the radio buttons on the Sim settings tab first.
+If you're not running on a machine with a high-end GPU (ideally, a GTX 1060 or better), you might want to set the "Sim Fidelity" mode to "Quick" using the "Simulation Fidelity/Speed" widget on the General tab first.
 This makes some simplifications to the MD environment to speed it up substantially at the expense of some fine detail - but remember that (a) everything is now quite tightly restrained, and (b) we can always go back to high-fidelity mode to clean up the details once this initial fitting is done.
 Anyway, go ahead and start the simulation, either by pressing the play button, or using:

 `isolde sim start sel`__